- Mange is a skin condition caused by an overgrowth of mites.

 “Drugs like ivermectin, selamectin, milbemycin and the isoxazoline class of oral flea-and-tick preventatives are effective against these mites,” Collier says.
 “Many times, these products are used off-label.”

 Using a medication “off label” means using the drug in a way that’s different than the label indicates.
 However, off-label use of certain drugs can be safe and effective as long as treatment is being initiated and supervised by a veterinarian.

-Oral medications used off-label to treat mange in dogs are given daily for weeks or months.
+Oral medications used off-label to treat mange in dogs may be given as often as once daily or as little as once monthly, with treatment durations extending from several weeks to several months.
 Treatment must be monitored carefully by your veterinarian to make sure the dog is tolerating the medications and to confirm when the mites are gone.

 In some cases, your veterinarian may prescribe a special medicated dip that contains an insecticide called amitraz, which requires several applications over months to eradicate the mites.

 Amitraz is a potent insecticide that has potential serious side effects including sedation, depression, vomiting, diarrhea, hypothermia (low body temperature), ataxia (loss of coordination and balance), seizures, and more.

 Amitraz must be used cautiously and only under the supervision of a veterinarian.

 Unfortunately, treating mange—especially moderate or severe cases—can cost a lot of time and money.